IBM/api-samples/siem/readme.md

    addresses associated with an IP address.
  - Building a filter criteria to be used with the GET siem/offenses endpoint to get offenses associated with the IP address.

+### 01_GetOffenseTypes.py
+In this sample, you see how offense types are retrieved with the `siem` API, and how to use the `filter` parameters and the `Range` header to make the data retrieved concise and easy to read.
+For this scenario to work there must already be offenses on the system the sample is being run against.
+The scenario demonstrates the following actions:

+- How to get all offense types.
+- How to filter the data that is returned with the `fields` parameter.
+- How to page through the results using the `Range` parameter.